wikimedia/mediawiki-extensions-Wikibase/docs/components/repo-federated-properties.md

 ];
 ```

 The two configurations contain separate sources for the local `item` and federated `property`.
-The `entityNamespaces` for these entities depends on the configuration of that particular wiki.
-For more information on the different `entityNamespaces` in Wikidata see https://www.wikidata.org/wiki/Help:Namespaces.
+The `entityNamespaces` for these entities must always match the namespace mapping that exists on the local wiki.
+So if the local Property namespace is 122, and your federating to wikidata.org with a Property namespace of 120, your `entityNamespaces` value for Properties would be 122.

 The `interwikiPrefix` is a configuration to support links between MediaWiki instances.
 This also depend on the configuration on each instance and should ideally point to a wiki defined in the `interwiki` table  For more information on interwiki links see https://www.mediawiki.org/wiki/Manual:Interwiki.
 ## Privacy notice